paulvill/paulvill.github.io/README.md

 # The Embryo Digital Atlas

-A web based platform to visualize complex experimental datasets of embryogenesis in an easy and beautiful way.
+The Embryo Digital Atlas is a web based platform for curious citizens, students and scientists, to visualize complex experimental datasets of embryogenesis in an easy and beautiful way.

 ## Using Embryo Digital Atlas